pawanpr527/Machine-Learning/README.md

 🤖 Model training, evaluation & optimization

 💡 This repo isn’t just code — it’s a timeline of my growth as a Machine Learning enthusiast!

+"Beginner" Directory contains basic and easy to interpretable machine learning projects such as Titanic Survival , Iris Dataset etc..